 Because technology is consistently changing, new ways to carry out cyber attacks are always developing.
 Therefore, there is a chance that some risks have not been identified or prepared for, or that an attack may not be detected, which puts limitations on the Fund's ability to plan for or respond to a cyber attack.
-Similar types of cybersecurity risks also are present for issuers of securities in which the Fund invests, which could have material adverse consequences for those issuers and result in a decline in the market price of their securities.
-Furthermore, as a result of cyber attacks, technological disruptions, malfunctions or failures, an exchange or market may close or suspend trading in specific securities or the entire market, which could prevent the Fund from, among other things, buying or selling the Fund or accurately pricing its securities.
 Like other Funds and business enterprises, the Fund and its service providers have experienced, and will continue to experience, cyber incidents consistently.
 In addition to deliberate cyber attacks, unintentional cyber incidents can occur, such as the inadvertent release of confidential information by the Fund or its service providers.

 The Fund uses third party service providers who are also heavily dependent on computers and technology for their operations.
 Cybersecurity failures or breaches by the Fund's investment adviser or administrator and other service providers (including, but not limited to, the custodian or transfer agent), and the issuers of securities in which the Fund invests, may disrupt and otherwise adversely affect their business operations.
 This may result in financial losses to the Fund, impede Fund trading, interfere with the Fund's ability to calculate its NAV, or cause violations of applicable privacy and other laws, regulatory fines, penalties, reputational damage, reimbursement or other compensation costs, litigation costs, or additional compliance costs.
-While many of the Fund service providers have established business continuity plans and risk management systems intended to identify and mitigate cyber attacks, there are inherent limitations in such plans and systems including the possibility that certain risks have not been identified.
-The Fund cannot control the cybersecurity plans and systems put in place by service providers to the Fund and issuers in which the Fund invests.
+While many of the Fund service providers have established business continuity plans and risk management systems intended to identify and mitigate cyber attacks, there are inherent limitations in such plans and systems put in place by service providers to the Fund and issuers in which the Fund invests.
 The Fund and its shareholders could be negatively impacted as a result.

 Geopolitical Risk.
-The increasing interconnectivity between global economies and markets increases the likelihood that events or conditions in one country, region, sector, industry or market or, with respect to one company, may adversely impact issuers in a different country, region, sector, industry or market.
-For example, adverse developments in the banking or financial services sector could impact companies operating in various sectors or industries and adversely impact the Fund's investments.
+The increasing interconnectivity between global economies and financial markets increases the likelihood that events or conditions in one region or financial market may adversely impact issuers in a different country, region or financial market.
 Securities in a Fund's portfolio may underperform due to inflation (or expectations for inflation), interest rates, global demand for particular products or resources, natural disasters, health emergencies (such as epidemics and pandemics), terrorism, regulatory events and governmental or quasi-governmental actions.
 The occurrence of global events similar to those in recent years, such as terrorist attacks around the world, natural disasters, health emergencies, social and political discord, war or debt crises and downgrades, among others, may result in market volatility and may have long term effects on both the U.S. and global financial markets.
 Other financial, economic and other global market and social developments or disruptions may result in similar adverse circumstances, and it is difficult to predict when similar events affecting the U.S. or global financial markets may occur, the effects that such events may have and the duration of those effects (which may last for extended periods).
-Such global events may negatively impact broad segments of businesses and populations, cause a significant negative impact on the performance of the Fund's investments, adversely affect and increase the volatility of the Fund's share price and/or exacerbate preexisting political, social and economic risks to the Fund.
-The Fund's operations may be interrupted and any such event(s) could have a significant adverse impact on the value and risk profile of the Fund's portfolio.
+Such global events may negatively impact broad segments of businesses and populations, cause a significant negative impact on the performance of the Fund's investments, adversely affect and increase the volatility of the Fund's share price, exacerbate preexisting political, social and economic risks to the Fund.
+The Fund's portfolio.
 There is a risk that you may lose money by investing in the Fund.